When is the application due?

 I have never played any sports of any kind.
 Do I have to be an athlete to apply for this scholarship?

+No, you do not have to be an athlete.
 The Jackie Robinson Foundation is a merit based academic scholarship.
-It is not a requirement that you participated in a sport.

 How do you define community service and civic engagement?